Newsletter 15, 18th September 2025

 5/6 - November 10/11/12 Log Cabin Camp Creswick

-To help boost our numbers and make our overnight cams more affordable, we will join with the students from St Mary's School Donald, as we have done previously.
+To help boost our numbers and make our overnight camps more affordable, we will join with the students from St Mary's School Donald, as we have done previously.

 The Flying Bookworm Show